makew0rld/amfora/README.md

 ```

 ### From Source
 This section is for programmers who want to install from source.
+Make sure you're using Go 1.13 at least, as earlier versions will fail to build.

 Install latest release:
 ```